-Simple extractions, Surgical extractions, and Wisdom teeth extractions.
+- Surgical extractions, and

-Why It Is Done
+Why Is It Done?

-Removing a tooth is necessary when decay or an abscessed tooth is so severe that no other treatment will cure the infection.
+Removing a tooth is necessary when decay or an abscessed tooth is so severe that no other oral treatment will cure the infection.

-How Well It Works
+How Well It Works?

-What To Expect After Surgery
+What To Expect After Surgery?

 In most cases, the recovery period lasts only a few days.
 The following will help speed recovery: